quadvecta/Cybersecurity-Portfolio/README.md

 - **Nmap** and **Gobuster** for network scanning and enumeration
 - Strong capabilities in **OSINT** (Open Source Intelligence) and **Phishing analysis**.

-In addition to my practical skills, I recently earned the **ISC² Certified in Cybersecurity** certification and am currently working through the **Google Cybersecurity Professional Course**.
+In addition to my practical skills, I recently earned the **ISC² Certified in Cybersecurity** certification and **Google Cybersecurity Professional Course**.
 My goal is to break into the field of cybersecurity with a solid foundation, a hands-on approach, and an unyielding drive to keep learning and staying ahead of emerging threats.

 I am highly ambitious, and eager to contribute my growing knowledge to real-world cybersecurity challenges.
 With a firm understanding of both technical and strategic aspects of security, I strive to make an impact in this field by continuously upskilling to stay at the forefront of technological advancements.